-Genetic testing provides information about a person’s genes and chromosomes and thus a diagnosis for diseases like Down Syndrome and sickle cell anaemia.
-Predictive testing can identify gene mutations that increase a person's risk of developing disorders with a genetic basis, such as certain types of cancer.
+Genetic testing provides information about a person’s genes and chromosomes.
+Thus a diagnosis for diseases like Down Syndrome and sickle cell anemia.
+Predictive testing can identify gene mutations that increase a person’s risk of developing disorders with a genetic basis, such as certain types of cancer.
 Pre-symptomatic testing can determine whether a person will develop a genetic disorder before any signs or symptoms appear.

-Further, it can help in the process of deactivating bad genes, for example through a balanced diet, regular physical exercises and emotional balance.
+Further, it can help in the process of deactivating bad genes.
+This works for example through a balanced diet, regular physical exercises and emotional balance.

-Genetic testing can verify that the same diet can promote different metabolic and clinic effects to different people.
-There is a gene modulation, which regulates the feeling of satisfaction and the fat burn response during physical exercise, while others confer a predisposition to eating behaviors and provide information on how the organism processes fat, proteins and carbohydrates.
+Genetic testing can verify that the same diet can promote different metabolic and clinic effects for different people.
+There is a gene modulation, which regulates the feeling of satisfaction and the fat burn response during physical exercise.
+While others confer a predisposition to eating behaviors and provide information on how the organism processes fat, proteins and carbohydrates.

-We humans are 99,9 per cent genetically identical, which means that only a tiny 0,1 per cent of our genome differ us from one another.
-All we know about food and eating behavior is scientifically correct, but not the same method is applicable for everyone.
+We, humans, are 99,9 percent genetically identical.
+Which means that only a tiny 0,1 percent of our genome differ us from one another.
+All we know about food and eating behavior is scientifically correct.
+But not the same method is applicable to everyone.

 Each person has a unique metabolism and that is where predictive genetic testing benefits take place.